 Learn all about antidepressants, including how they work, tips for taking them, and possible side effects.

 Patient advocates fulfill many roles, even, in some cases, staying with hospitalized patients around the clock to help guard against medical errors.

-Whether you take prescription drugs, over-the-counter medicine or both, there are important guidelines to follow to get the most from them.
+Whether you take prescription medicines, over-the-counter medicines, or both, there are important guidelines to follow to get the most from them.